Driftrotor/Voron_V-SUB_0-70/README.md

 # Voron_Sub_0-70

- $${\color{cyan}Honey \space \color{cyan}I \space \color{cyan}shrunk \space \color{cyan}the \space \color{cyan}V0!}$$
+# HONEY I SHRUNK THE V0!

 ![Render-1](https://github.com/Driftrotor/Voron_V-SUB_0-70/assets/91290219/a6d25ce9-4ca0-4931-be96-a79d75af69a9)

 ![Render-2](https://github.com/Driftrotor/Voron_V-SUB_0-70/assets/91290219/c8920176-cbb8-4d4b-a38c-5cadf6a56cdc)

- This is my own version of the Famous Voron Sub 0 created by ICARUS from the Voron Design Team.
- After seeing it on a Video at the RMRRF I knew i had to build one, but as this was a showcase build for the RMRRF stall there was no CAD anywhere for it.
+ After seeing SUB 0 on a Video at the RMRRF I knew i had to build one!
+Tgis led me down the rabit hole of creating the CAD work to make the build possible and for others to also enjoy.
- So that led me to create my own CAD and work on getting all the small details done to make it as complete a build as possible.

  For this I chose to go slightly bigger with the build volume coming in at a whopping 42 x 42 x 42mm